MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/performance.md

 ## Use the custom renderer pattern

 Most Xamarin.Forms renderer classes expose the `OnElementChanged` method, which is called when a Xamarin.Forms custom control is created to render the corresponding native control.
-Custom renderer classes, in each platform platform, then override this method to instantiate and customize the native control.
+Custom renderer classes, in each platform project, then override this method to instantiate and customize the native control.
 The `SetNativeControl` method is used to instantiate the native control, and this method will also assign the control reference to the `Control` property.

 However, in some circumstances the `OnElementChanged` method can be called multiple times.
 Therefore, to prevent memory leaks, which can have a performance impact, care must be taken when instantiating a new native control.
 The approach to use when instantiating a new native control in a custom renderer is shown in the following code example: